its2easy/animate-images/readme.md

 >  Most methods can be chained (```instance.setReverse(true).play()```)

 >  Methods that involve a frame change can be called before full load or even without any preload.
 > Plugin will add this action to the queue and start downloading the frames.
-Only one last action is saved in the plugin
+Only one last action is saved in the queue

 ### play
 Start animation